How to Make Meringue

 - For the greatest volume, place whites in a small clean metal or glass mixing bowl.
 Even a drop of fat from the egg yolk or a film sometimes found on plastic bowls will prevent egg whites from foaming.
 For this reason, be sure to use clean beaters.

 - After stiff peaks form, check that the sugar is dissolved.
-It should feel silky smooth when rubbed between your thumb and index.
+It should feel silky smooth when rubbed between your thumb and index fingers.

-- Spread meringue over hot filling to minimize "weeping" (the watery layer between the meringue and filling) and seal to the edges of pastry.
+- Spread meringue over a hot pie filling to minimize "weeping" (the watery layer between the meringue and filling) and seal to the edges of pastry.

-- Cool the pie away from drafts on a wire rack at room temperature for 1 hour.
+- Cool a meringue pie away from drafts on a wire rack at room temperature for 1 hour.
 Refrigerate for at least 3 hours before cutting and serving.
 Store leftovers in the refrigerator.